Background pattern

 Diabetes mellitus: the frequency will depend on the presence or absence of risk factors (fasting blood glucose levels of 5.6 mmol/L, BMI > 30 kg/m2, elevated triglycerides, history of hypertension).
 Your doctor will monitor you while you are taking this medicine.

-Also, the following adverse reactions of special clinical interest have been reported during clinical studies:
+The following side effects of special clinical interest have also been reported during clinical studies:

 Musculoskeletal and connective tissue disorders:

-Musculoskeletal pain, including joint pain, muscle cramps, muscle pain (very common), muscle weakness (common), and elevated creatine kinase levels (enzyme indicative of muscle alteration).
+Musculoskeletal pain, including joint pain, muscle cramps, muscle pain (very common), muscle weakness (common), and elevated creatine kinase levels (enzyme indicative of muscle disorder).

-Frequency not known (the frequency cannot be estimated from the available data): Constant muscle weakness.
+Frequency not known (cannot be estimated from the available data): constant muscle weakness.

 Hepatic disorders: